Osteosarcoma

 You may want to ask your doctor about clinical trials.
 These are how experts test new treatments before they’re made widely available.
 Your doctor can help you find one that might be a good match and help you understand what’s involved.

-After treatment, you’ll need regular checkups with your doctor to watch for any long-term side effects and make sure the cancer doesn’t come back.
+After treatment, you’ll need regular checkups with your doctor to watch for any long-term side effects and to make sure the cancer doesn’t come back.

 A cancer diagnosis can be hard to handle, especially if it affects your child.
 You may want to consider joining a support group.
 Counseling is also a good option if the emotions are taking a toll.